cesarandreu/blog/form_validation_with_angularjs_and_rails/form_validation_with_angularjs_and_rails.md

 # Form Validation with AngularJS and Rails

 I've noticed that a lot of people seem to struggle with form validation.
-In my job at [Treasure-Data](www.treasuredata.com), I feel like we've found a great solution and felt obligated to share it.
+In my job at [Treasure-Data](http://www.treasuredata.com), I feel like we've found a great solution and felt obligated to share it.

 Major props and credit goes to my coworker, Jake Becker, who was the one that initially implemented this.
 I simply ripped it out of our web console, added tests, and published it.

 Although this blog post partly focuses on using a Rails backend, the angular directive and service can easily be used with any backend that implements validation errors in the same format.
-(Regardless of how validation errors are being done in your backend, one could most likely write a simple transformer to get the errors in the same format.)
+(Regardless of how validation errors are being done in the backend, one could most likely write a simple transformer to get the errors in the same format.)

 ## AngularJS